Which of the following is an example of role conflict in social p... | Study Prep in Pearson+

 1

-Understand the concept of role conflict in social psychology: it occurs when an individual faces incompatible demands from different social roles they occupy, leading to stress or difficulty in fulfilling both roles simultaneously.
+Understand the concept of role conflict in social psychology, which occurs when a person faces incompatible demands from different social roles they occupy simultaneously.

-Examine each option to identify if the individual is experiencing conflicting demands from two or more roles at the same time.
+Identify the different roles involved in the example, such as being a parent and being an employee, which represent two distinct social roles with their own expectations.

-Option 1 (A manager delegates tasks to team members) describes a single role with a typical responsibility, so it does not illustrate role conflict.
+Recognize that role conflict arises when the expectations of these roles clash, such as needing to attend a child's school event (parent role) while also having a work meeting scheduled at the same time (employee role).

 Watch next